kaden-mk/VulkanTest/README.md

 * see how to render an entire scene with one draw call (if thats even possible)

 * reorganize the entire project
+* quick note: make it so that the vulkanapp is the main class you create, assign a window to it and you add rendering objects and stuff inside that loop outside
 * add textures
 * make a descriptor pool manager, ref: https://vkguide.dev/docs/extra-chapter/abstracting_descriptors/
 * add specialization constants to point light shaders